Written By: Sofia Layarda, RD

 Last Updated on:

 Are you on a quest to increase the variety of whole grains at your table?
-There is a different kind of brown rice on the market these days: sprouted brown rice.
-Sprouted brown rice is exactly that – brown rice that has been allowed to sprout or germinate before cooking.
-Sprouted brown rice is sometimes sold as GABA rice, or under its Japanese name hatsuga genmai.
+If you’re not a big fan of regular brown rice, give sprouted brown rice a try!
+Sprouted brown rice is exactly that – brown rice that has been allowed to sprout or germinate before packaging.

-A quarter cup of uncooked sprouted brown rice (which yields close to 1 cup cooked) contains:
+1/4 cup of Now Foods uncooked sprouted brown rice (which yields close to 1 cup cooked) provides:

 As with many whole grains, it is possible to sprout brown rice at home.
 However, if you are pressed for time, store-bought sprouted brown rice may be more convenient.
 The sprouted brown rice you buy has been dried after sprouting so it can be stored just as easily as regular brown rice.